openplayerjs/openplayerjs/README.md

 `adsallAdsCompleted` | Event triggered when all Ads have been played.
 `adsmediaended` | Event executed when an Ad is going to be played after media has ended playing (currently used to change the Replay icon to Pause when playing a postroll Ad).

-In addition to the list above, [HLS errors](https://github.com/video-dev/hls.js/blob/master/docs/API.md#errors) are being supported by OpenPlayer, including all their details.
-These errors are classified as `networkError`, `mediaError`, `muxError` and `otherError`.
+In addition to the list above, [HLS events](https://github.com/video-dev/hls.js/blob/master/docs/API.md#runtime-events) and [HLS error events](https://github.com/video-dev/hls.js/blob/master/docs/API.md#errors) are being supported by OpenPlayer, including all their details.
+For the error ones, they are classified as `networkError`, `mediaError`, `muxError` and `otherError`.

 ## Contributions